jacygao/shadowcat/site/content/en/docs/region/index.md

 summary: You can choose one or many regions to connect to from the list below.
 If you desired region is currently not available, please send us an email with the region you would like to connect to.
 We will review your request but we do not provide any guarantee that the region requested will become available.
 ---

-## Available Regions

 You can choose one or many regions to connect to from the list below.
-If you desired region is currently not available, please send us an email with the region you would like to connect to.
-We will review your request but we do not provide any guarantee that the region requested will become available.
+If your desired region is currently not available, please send us an email with the region you would like to connect to.
+We will review your request, but we do not provide any guarantee that the requested region will become available.

 | Region | Location | Status |
 | :-------------- | :-------------- | :-------------- |